daqnext/ECTSM-HTTP/README.md

 ### check time before communication
 ```
 before the communication the client must check server time
-to make sure the local time is within +/- 15 seconds
+to make sure the local time is within +/- 15 seconds compared with server
 ```